Smoothing Policies and Safe Policy Gradients: Optimal Safe Meta-Parameters

-where $L = \frac{\Rmax}{(1-\gamma)^2}\left( \frac{2\gamma\sm^2}{1-\gamma} + \smm + \smmm \right)$. \end{restatable} \begin{proof} This is just a special case of Theorem~\ref{th:main} with $\Delta\vtheta=\alpha\nabla J(\vtheta)$. \end{proof} This bound is in the typical form of performance improvement bounds~\citep[\eg][]{kakade2002approximately,pirotta2013adaptive,schulman2015trust,cohen2018diverse}: a positive term accounting for the anticipated advantage of $\vtheta'$ over $\vtheta$, and a penalty term accounting for the mismatch between the two policies, which makes the anticipated advantage less reliable.
-In our case, the mismatch is measured by the curvature of the performance \wrt the policy parameters, via the Lipschitz constant $L$ of the policy gradient.
-This lower bound is quadratic in $\alpha$, hence we can easily find the optimal step size $\alpha^*$. \begin{restatable}[]{corollary}{safestep} Let $B(\alpha)$ be the guaranteed performance improvement of an exact policy gradient update, as defined in Theorem~\ref{th:ltwobound}.
-Under the same assumptions, $B(\alpha)$ is maximized by the constant step size $\alpha^*=\frac{1}{L}$, which guarantees the following non-negative performance improvement:
+where $L = \frac{\Rmax}{(1-\gamma)^2}\left( \frac{2\gamma\sm^2}{1-\gamma} + \smm + \smmm \right)$. \end{restatable} \begin{proof} This is a direct consequence of Theorem~\ref{th:main} with $\Delta\vtheta=\alpha\nabla J(\vtheta_k)$. \end{proof} This bound is in the typical form of performance improvement bounds~\citep[\eg][]{kakade2002approximately,pirotta2013adaptive,schulman2015trust,cohen2018diverse}: a positive term accounting for the anticipated advantage of $\vtheta_{k+1}$ over $\vtheta_k$, and a penalty term accounting for the mismatch between the two policies, which makes the anticipated advantage less reliable.
+In our case, the mismatch is measured by the curvature of the performance measure \wrt the policy parameters, via the smoothness constant $L$.
+This lower bound is quadratic in $\alpha$, hence we can easily find the optimal step size~$\alpha^*$. \begin{restatable}[]{corollary}{safestep} Let $B(\alpha{;}\vtheta_k)$ be the guaranteed performance improvement of an exact policy gradient update, as defined in Theorem~\ref{th:ltwobound}.
+Under the same assumptions, $B(\alpha{;}\vtheta_k)$ is maximized by the constant step size $\alpha^*=\frac{1}{L}$, which guarantees the following non-negative performance improvement: